MetaTradingVR/mtfema_backtester/dashboard_guide.md

 - `/api/backtest/run` - Run a new backtest
 - `/api/optimization/results` - Get optimization results
 - `/api/live/status` - Get live trading status

+All API responses are typed using TypeScript interfaces to ensure data consistency.

 ## Extending the Dashboard